Romerico234/TU-Campus-Inquiry-Project/README.md

-# Towson University Campus Inquiry Form
+# Towson University Campus Inquiry

-This repository contains my Towson University Campus Inquiry Form project for my COSC 484 class.
+This repository contains my Towson University Campus Inquiry project for my COSC 484 class.
 This application serves as a platform for students to submit requests and connect with counselors.
 Below are the details and setup instructions for the project.

 ## Technologies Used:
 - **MEAN Stack**: MongoDB, Express.js (CORS), Angular, Node.js